nickdurante/nickdurante.github.io/_posts/2020-11-24-Set up a RPi seedbox.md

 systemctl restart transmission-daemon.service
 ```

-You now can reach the RCP interface on your local network with a browser (at http://<RPi IP>:9091/transmission/web/) or an app such as Tremotesf  ([F-Droid](https://f-droid.org/en/packages/org.equeim.tremotesf/)) with the same IP.
+You now can reach the RCP interface on your local network with a browser (at http://<RPi IP>:9091/transmission/web/) or an app such as   [Tremotesf](https://f-droid.org/en/packages/org.equeim.tremotesf/) with the same IP.

 On the interface or on the ```.config/transmission-daemon/settings.json``` set the download location of your torrents, an HDD is recommended.